meshcloud/meshcloud-docs/docs/meshstack.user-group-provisioning.md

 | surname                                                       | name.familyName                            |
 | Join(" ", [givenName], [surname])                             | name.formatted                             |
 | Attribute which is used as euid in your meshStack             | externalId                                 |

+## User Lifecycle with AAD and SCIM

+The following section describes how users are created and removed from meshStack when you have Azure Active Directory (AAD) configured as described above.

+### Creation

+AAD sends a request to create a user via SCIM if that user is in the provisioning scope of the Enterprise Application.

+### Deactivation

+SCIM deactivation requests are sent, for example, in the following cases:

+- A user has moved out of the provisioning scope.
+- A user was explicitly disabled in AAD.
+- A user was removed in AAD, but not permanently deleted yet: If the user is still visible in the "Deleted users" section in AAD, then the user is deactivated, but not deleted.

+Deactivating a user via SCIM has the following consequences in meshStack:

+- The user will have their access rights revoked from all platforms.
+- The user will be unable to log in to meshPanel.
+This is also the case when federated authentication is used with an IdP other than AAD.
+For example, if AAD is used to synchronize users to meshStack, but Google SSO is used for authentication, users are unable to login if AAD deactivated them via SCIM, regardless of their activation status in Google.

+User deactivation is reversible: If meshStack subsequently receives an SCIM request to activate this user, then the user will regain their previous access rights on all platforms as well as the possibility to log in to meshPanel.

+### Deletion

+SCIM deletion requests are sent, for example, in the following cases:

+- The user was *permanently* deleted in AAD.
+- The user was previously deleted in AAD, and has now automatically been permanently deleted in AAD after a given period (usually 30 days) has passed.

+**Attention**: A previous version of this guide has explicitly demanded to configure AAD such that user deletion via SCIM is disabled, because previous versions of meshStack did not support deletion.
+With the current version of meshStack, deletion is supported.
+If you have previously disabled user deletion and now want to enable it, please proceed as follows:

+In the Azure portal, visit the service "Azure Active Directory" and the section "Enterprise Application".
+Then, go to "Provisioning" → "Edit attribute mappings" to see the user mapping.
+Below "Target Object Actions", three checkboxes are
+displayed: "Create", "Update" and "Delete".
+Ensure that all three checkboxes are checked.

+Deleting a user via SCIM has the following consequences in meshStack: The user will be irrevocably deleted and only the bare minimum of information required for GDPR compliance is retained.
+After deletion, it is possible to create a new user with the same username and email as the previously deleted user, but the deleted user cannot be restored.